What defines the best homemade tomato sauce recipe? The answer for me is that should be extremely easy to make and

 How to Make the Best Tomato Sauce

 When you’ve taken care of slow frying the onions with garlic and chilli, add lots of chopped fresh tomatoes and stir.
 Sprinkle on some salt (unless on a low sodium diet) to enhance the flavour.

-Leave them to cook on a medium heat but not so high that it starts to boil.
+Leave them to cook on a medium-low heat but not so high that it starts to boil.
 Cover with a lid and leave to simmer for about 10 minutes or more.
 The secret to a tasty tomato sauce is allowing everything to be slow (unless you’re doing the fast track method).

 You can also make this sauce fast-track and it will still taste good, but it will have much less character than if you let it take its time.

 When the tomatoes are beginning to lose their shape, add a little water to the pan and cook for a few minutes without a lid.

 When the sauce is practically ready-looking I like to put a lid on again and turn the heat down to low.

 When it’s all cooked and ready to go, turn off the heat and leave the sauce to stand.
-Allowing the sauce to cool down seems to add to its flavour when you later re-heat it.
+Allowing the sauce to cool down will add to its flavour when you later re-heat it.

 Then, on reheating, you can turn the heat up and allow the liquid to reduce and the sauce to thicken.

 Don’t forget to top it off with lashings of homemade parmesan cheese.

 Best Homemade Tomato Sauce RecipeCourse: Tomato sauceCuisine: Italian, VeganDifficulty: Simple, Can be made quickly

 This gluten free vegan tomato sauce for pasta can be made quickly or slowly; choose to make it slowly for the best flavour.

 8 large ripe tomatoes (or use part fresh, part tinned)

 1 large onion, finely chopped